 When someone is considering entering a addiction treatment center there are a number of different aspects of the facility to think about.
-A potential patient might want to make sure that there are enough staff members to cater to each person in the program and they offer the kinds of amenities they are looking for.
+A potential patient might want to make sure that there are enough staff members to cater to each person in the program and that they offer the kinds of amenities they are looking for.
 One of the most important things to consider though is whether the treatment center feels safe and secure.

 People in recovery need to feel safe so that they can experience enough comfort to focus on healing.
 You might think that people with addictions don’t care much about their own welfare but the reality is that they are very vulnerable in this time and need to feel at home.
 Some facilities focus more on safety and security than others to it is a good idea to look into their standards regarding the safety and health of their patients.

 A patient’s idea of what feels safe to them can vary but mainly it involves feeling that you are free from harm and don’t have to worry about triggers.
 One of the major reasons that people choose inpatient treatment is because they want to be away from any possible temptation.
 A facility that is very strict about keeping drugs out of their program will be safer for every patient.